Apatosaurinae: Recent finds and reassessment

 Almost all 20th-century paleontologists agreed with Riggs that all Apatosaurus and Brontosaurus species should be classified in a single genus.
 According to the rules of the ICZN, which governs the scientific names of animals, the name Apatosaurus, having been published first, had priority; Brontosaurus was considered a junior synonym and was therefore discarded from formal use.
 Despite this, at least one paleontologist—Robert T. Bakker—argued in the 1990s that A. ajax and A. excelsus are sufficiently distinct that the latter continues to merit a separate genus.

 In 2015, an extensive study of diplodocid relationships by Emanuel Tschopp and colleagues concluded that Brontosaurus was indeed a valid genus of sauropod distinct from Apatosaurus.
 The scientists developed a statistical method to more objectively assess differences between fossil genera and species and concluded that Brontosaurus could be "resurrected" as a valid name.
 They assigned two former Apatosaurus species, A. parvus, and A. yahnahpin, to Brontosaurus, as well as the type species B. excelsus.
-The publication was met with some criticism from other paleontologists, including Michael D'Emic, Donald Prothero, who criticized the mass media reaction to this study as superficial and premature, and many others.
-Some paleontologists like John and Rebecca Hunt-Foster continue to consider Brontosaurus as a synonym of Apatosaurus.
+The publication was met with some criticism from other paleontologists, including Michael D'Emic, Donald Prothero, who criticized the mass media reaction to this study as superficial and premature, and paleontologists like John and Rebecca Hunt-Foster continue to consider Brontosaurus as a synonym of Apatosaurus.